tranvaj/tetriobot/README.md

 # tetriobot
-a bot made for tetrio
+a bot made for tetrio using coldclear